Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 Exhibit 2 can be shared with the interviewee.

-To prepare a decision template for Mr. Müller, you need to calculate which supplier offers the greatest savings compared to the current supplier.
+Which supplier offers the greatest savings compared to the current supplier?

 - Total costs: 26,001,871.33

-The Turkish supplier is the cheapest, taking into account the costs for downtime and the lifetime of the rollers.
+The Turkish supplier is the cheapest, taking into account the cost of downtime and the life of the rolls.

-While you present these results to Mr. Müller in the next meeting, he is surprised about the large effects of the costs for downtimes and service life of the rollers of the different suppliers.
-Mr. Müller asks you if there are possibilities to commission the Asian supplier under the condition to reduce costs for downtimes and to extend the service life of their rollers.
+When you present these results to Mr. Müller in the next meeting, he is surprised about the large effects of the costs for downtime and service life of the rolls of the different suppliers.
+Mr. Müller asks you if there are possibilities to commission the Asian supplier under the condition to reduce costs for downtimes and to extend the lower service life.

 Task 5: Quality check

-Briefly explain which possibilities exist for Premiumstahl AG to influence the quality of products from certain suppliers.
+Briefly explain what possibilities exist for Premiumstahl AG to influence the quality of products from certain suppliers.

 - Specifications: Optimize order texts and specifications